Imitation (music): Use in various musical styles

 In European classical music, imitative writing was featured heavily in the highly polyphonic compositions of the Renaissance and Baroque eras.
 A more improvisatory form of imitation can be found in Arab and Indian vocal music where the instrumentalist may accompany the vocalist in a vocal improvisation with imitation.

-In pop music a much clichéd form of imitation consists of a background choir repeating – usually the last notes – of the lead singer's last line.
+In pop music a much clichéd form of imitation consists of a background choir repeating—usually the last notes—of the lead singer's last line.
 See: fill (music).

-Examples in Classical Music
+Examples in classical music

+Andrea Gabrieli's Ricercare

 Imitation featured in both instrumental and vocal music of the Renaissance.
-In the following passage from a Ricercar by Andrea Gabrieli, the instruments at first imitate at a distance of two beats.
+In the following passage from a ricercar by Andrea Gabrieli, the instruments at first imitate at a distance of two beats.
 Towards the end of the episode, bars 11–12, the imitation becomes closer, at a distance of only one beat:

+J.S.
+Bach's Fugue in B♭ minor BWV 867

-The fugues of J.S.Bach contain a variety of examples of imitation.
-The fugue in Bb minor BWV 867, from Book 1 of the Well-tempered Clavier opens with a subject that is imitated at the interval of a fifth higher and at a distance of four beats:
+The fugues of J.S.
+Bach contain a variety of examples of imitation.
+The Fugue in B♭ minor BWV 867 from The Well-tempered Clavier opens with a subject that is imitated at the interval of a fifth higher and at a distance of four beats:

 Later, the theme is imitated through all five parts at the distance of just one beat:

 This type of closely followed imitation is characteristic of fugues as they build towards a conclusion.
 It is known as stretto.

+Mozart's Kegelstatt Trio, K. 498

-In the minuet of Mozart's Kegelstatt Trio K498, there are intricate passages that gain in interest and coherence through use of imitation.
+In the minuet of Mozart's Kegelstatt Trio, K. 498, there are intricate passages that gain in interest and coherence through use of imitation.
 Starting at bar 76, the clarinet is followed at a distance of three beats by the viola, then by the piano's right hand and finally, the left.
 In bars 84–6, the piano creates an even closer chromatic weave, where the imitation is at the distance of only one beat:

 A more straightforward example of close imitation occurs later in the same movement at bars 94–100.
-This is the linking passage that heralds the return of the opening of the Minuet.
+This is the linking passage that heralds the return of the opening of the minuet.
 The clarinet plays a sustained pedal note while the three lines played by the viola and the pianist's two hands express a single harmony, the dominant seventh (F7), to prepare for the return of the minuet in the key of B flat major, the tonic key:

-The whole movement can be heard on: